davebraze/david-braze/content/post/foundations/index.md

 +++

-In August of 2020, I gave an eagle's eye introduction to language and its connections to reading for the volunteer reading tutors at [New Haven Reads](https://newhavenreads.org/).
+In August of 2020, I gave an eagle's eye introduction to language and its connections to reading skill for the volunteer tutors at [New Haven Reads](https://newhavenreads.org/).
 NHR has put video of the talk up on their YouTube channel (embedded below), making it my YouTube debut.
 You can view the slides online [here](/files/foundations-lang-lit-NHR.html).
 Or, you can download them [here](/files/foundations-lang-lit-NHR.zip).
 The download is a zip file which you will need to unzip.
-You can then view the resulting html file in your web browser.
+You can then view the slides in your web browser.

 The talk is divided into these sections: